ParedesGab/PP5-heritage-housing-issues/README.md

 ## CRISP-DM Methodology

 This project adhered to the Cross-Industry Standard Process for Data Mining (CRISP-DM) methodology throughout all its phases from Business Understanding to Deployment.
 This well-established framework provided a structured and iterative roadmap, crucial for the successful development of this machine learning-based system.
-The detailed procedures documented below from Data Understanding to evaluation can be found in the [Jupyter notebooks](https://github.com/ParedesGab/PP5-heritage-housing-issues/tree/main/jupyter_notebooks)
+The detailed procedures documented below from Data Understanding to Evaluation can be found in the [Jupyter notebooks](https://github.com/ParedesGab/PP5-heritage-housing-issues/tree/main/jupyter_notebooks)

 The adoption of the CRISP-DM framework provided a structured, systematic, and iterative approach crucial for developing this robust system.
 This methodology was instrumental in enabling data-driven decision-making, ensuring scalability and continuous improvement, and ultimately establishing a highly valuable and adaptable solution for large-scale farm management.